wxie2017/wxie2017.github.io/pages/speech/meeting_opening_speech_of_SAA.md

 our members to develop communication and leadership skills, resulting in greater self-confidence and personal growth.

+Today is our xxxth meeting.

+Before we proceed, as the SAA, first I remind you that there are 4 topics which we should avoid in our club meeting
+1. religion
+2. politics
+3. sex
+4. low taste

-Before we proceed, as the SAA, I remind you to turn off your mobile phones or set them on silent mode.
+Second, I reminder you to turn off your mobile phones or set them on silent mode.
 Thank you.

 Please welcome our club president Amanda to the stage.
 [applaud, shake hands, take a seat]